Subtitles and Transcript

 3:43 We're giants, and we're unaware of things that are too small for us to see.
 The electron microscope fires electrons which creates images which can magnify things by as much as a million times.
 This is the egg of a butterfly.
 And there are unseen creatures living all over your body, including mites that spend their entire lives dwelling on your eyelashes, crawling over your skin at night.
 Can you guess what this is?
 Shark skin.
 A caterpillar's mouth.
 The eye of a fruit fly.
 An eggshell.
 A flea.
 A snail's tongue.
 We think we know most of the animal kingdom, but there may be millions of tiny species waiting to be discovered.

-4:54 A spider also has great secrets, because spider's silk thread is pound for pound stronger than steel but completely elastic.
+4:53 A spider also has great secrets, because spiders' silk thread is pound for pound stronger than steel but completely elastic.
 This journey will take us all the way down to the nano world.
 The silk is 100 times thinner than human hair.
 On there is bacteria, and near that bacteria, 10 times smaller, a virus.
-Inside of that, 10 times smaller, three strands of DNA, and nearing the limit of our most powerful microscopes, single carbon atoms.
+Inside of that, 10 times smaller, three strands of DNA.
+And nearing the limit of our most powerful microscopes, single carbon atoms.

 5:36 With the tip of a powerful microscope, we can actually move atoms and begin to create amazing nano devices.
 Some could one day patrol our body for all kinds of diseases and clean out clogged arteries along the way.
 Tiny chemical machines of the future can one day, perhaps, repair DNA.
 We are on the threshold of extraordinary advances, born of our drive to unveil the mysteries of life.